wmjordan/Codist/README.md

   * Unnecessary code is marked strike-through.
   * Control flow related keywords (`return`, `throw`, `break`, `continue`, `yield` and `goto`) are highlighted with a different style.
   * Abstraction related keywords (`sealed`, `override`, `virtual`, etc) can be highlighted with an other style.
-  * All the above effects are customizable.
+  * All the above styles are customizable.

   ![Syntax highlight](doc/highlight1.png)
   ![Syntax highlight](doc/highlight2.png)
   ![Syntax highlight](doc/highlight3.png)

-  **NOTE**: To quickly get started with advanced syntax highlight, navigate to the *Syntax Highlight* section, click the *Load...* button in the *options* dialog, select *Light theme* or *Dark theme* from the pop-up menu to see them in effect.
+  **NOTE**: To quickly get started with advanced syntax highlight, navigate to the *Syntax Highlight* section, click the *Light theme* or *Dark theme* button in the *options* dialog and see them in effect.
 Don't forget to click the *OK* button to confirm the change.

+  You can see the syntax theme changed on an opened document window when you click the theme buttons.

   ![Load Theme](doc/load-theme.png)

-  To customize and tweak the syntax highlight effects, click the sub sections inside the *Syntax Highlight* section to change individual styles.
+  To customize and tweak the syntax highlight effects, click the *common syntax* tab in the *syntax highlight* section, or click the sub sections inside the *Syntax Highlight* section to change individual styles, accordingly.

   While you change the setting in the dialog, you can see how the style looks in the code document window.

   ![Style customization](doc/syntax-highlight.png)